 Valdese, NC (Burke County)

-George Shuffler grew up in Burke County where he taught himself to play guitar on a mail-order guitar, and he has been playing as a professional musician for most of his life, including twenty years with the Stanley Brothers.
-He has toured and recorded extensively with bluegrass bands and his own family gospel band, and he continues to play today, often with acclaimed banjo player and singer Laura Boosinger.
+George Shuffler grew up in Burke County where he taught himself to play guitar on a mail-order guitar, and he played as a professional musician for most of his life, including twenty years with the Stanley Brothers.
+He toured and recorded extensively with bluegrass bands and his own family gospel band.
+In his later years, he often played with acclaimed banjo player and singer Laura Boosinger.

 When George returned home to Burke County, he got a call from Carter Stanley asking him to join the Stanley Brothers.
 He played with the Stanley Brothers for twenty years playing both bass and guitar.
 "For an extended period during the 1960s George Shuffler was such a vital part of the Clinch Mountain Boys that the act might well have been called a trio rather than a duo," writes John Write in Traveling the High Way Home: Ralph Stanley and the World of Traditional Bluegrass Music.

 Following his work with the Stanley Brothers, he performed with Don Reno for a few years and then he formed the Shuffler Family band, which played bluegrass gospel.
 That group toured extensively and recorded a number of albums.
-Since then, George has recorded an album with banjo player and singer Laura Boosinger, and the two have played a number of performances.
+In his later years, George recorded an album with banjo player and singer Laura Boosinger, and the two played a number of performances.

 George Shuffler passed away on April 7th, 2014 at the age of eighty-eight.

 Note: "Historic Artist" designates one who is deceased but whose legacy continues to influence and inspire new generations.